yiisoft/docs/guide/en/runtime/routing.md

 injection container passed to the route.
 Current request and handler could be obtained by type-hinting for `ServerRequestInterface` and `RequestHandlerInterface`.

-Additional handlers could be added to wrap primary one with `addMiddleware()` method:
+Additional handlers could be added to wrap primary one with `middleware()` method:

 ```php
 <?php